 Being in the trial is a win-win for everyone.
 For example, Bowie gets the latest treatment intended to prevent metastasis.
 And now, more dogs can live longer with this disease as it becomes a normal osteosarcoma cancer protocol.
 Eventually, humans with the rare disease may benefit too.
 It’s all because of the brave canines and their humans who participated in the Canine Osteosarcoma Vaccine clinical trials and field study.

-To find a Canine Osteosarcoma Vaccine field study near you, ask your veterinary oncologist or call Aratana’s Customer Care team: 1-844-ARATANA (272-8262).
+Ask your vet to find a Canine Osteosarcoma Vaccine field study near you.
+Or, call Aratana’s Customer Care team: 1-844-ARATANA (272-8262).